Understanding Your Water Rates

 Treated Water Service Rates for Calendar Years 2017 – 2018

-To determine the untreated water rate for calendar year 2020, Zone 7 contracted with Raftelis Financial Consultants, Inc. (Raftelis) to conduct a cost of service study for untreated water service.
-The process included discussions with untreated water customers and the Zone 7 Finance Committee.
-On October 16, 2019 the Board adopted a rate of $173 per acre-foot for CY 2020.
+To determine the untreated water rate for calendar year 2022, Zone 7 contracted with Raftelis Financial Consultants, Inc. (Raftelis) to conduct a cost of service study for untreated water service.
+The process included discussions with untreated water customers, a workshop with the Zone 7 Board to determine the rate components, and the Zone 7 Finance Committee.
+On October 20, 2021 the Board adopted a rate of $204 per acre-foot for CY 2022.